sabracrolleton/sabracrolleton.github.io/logging-comparison.md

 ## Config File

 You can create a config file for log5.
-It will look initially in the directory specified by **default-pathname-defaults** for a file named .
+It will look initially in the directory specified by **default-pathname-defaults** for a file named logging.config.

 ```lisp
 (start-sender 'warnings-and-worse (stream-sender :location